megvii-research/FSCE/README.md

 The datasets and data splits are built-in, simply make sure the directory structure agrees with [datasets/README.md](datasets/README.md) to launch the program.

+The default seed that is used to report performace in research papers can be found [here](http://dl.yf.io/fs-det/datasets/).

 ## Code Structure